shuai-yang/Operating-System/README.md

 Grade: /100

 - [ 90 pts] Functional Requirements:
-  - [20 pts] process registering and unregistering are successful. - if your lottery scheduling system works as expected, you do not need to prove this; otherwise, you need to provide evidence proving your registering and unregistering are successful.
+  - Process registering and unregistering are successful. /20
+   - If your lottery scheduling system works as expected, you do not need to prove this; otherwise, you need to provide evidence proving your registering and unregistering are successful.
-  - [70 pts] lottery scheduling works - producing reasonable scheduling results.
+  - Lottery scheduling produces reasonable scheduling results.
 Grader will test this using the testing scripts, but you should also include your testing results in the README file.
+   - lexus-test1.sh produces reasonable results. /20
+   - lexus-test2.sh produces reasonable results. /20
+   - lexus-test3.sh produces reasonable results. /20
+  - Module can be installed and removed without crashing the system: /10
+   - You won't get these points if your module doesn't implement any of the above functional requirements.

 - [10 pts] Documentation:
   - README.md file (replace this current README.md with a new one using the README template.
 You do not need to check in this current README file.)